frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/website/product-listing.md

 ![Product Listing](/docs/assets/img/website/product-listing.png)
 *Product Listing*

-## Products Settings
+## 1. Products Settings

 The Product Listing can be configured from Products Settings.

-> Website > Portal > Products Settings
+Go to  **Website > Portal > Products Settings**.

 ![Products Settings](/docs/assets/img/website/products-settings.png)
 *Products Settings*

 Here are some of the configuration options:

-**Home Page is Products**: If checked, the default home page will be set to Product Listing.
+1. **Home Page is Products**: If checked, the default home page will be set to Product Listing.
-**Products Per Page**: Define how many products to show per page on the Product Listing.
+1. **Products Per Page**: Define how many products to show per page on the Product Listing.
-**Hide Variants**: Only show Item Templates on the Product Listing.
+1. **Hide Variants**: Only show Item Templates on the Product Listing.
 You can hide variants only when Attribute Filters are disabled.

-## Filters
+### 1.1 Filters

 You can also add filters to your listing.
 There are two types of filters:

 - Field Filters
 - Attribute Filters

-### Field Filters
+#### Field Filters

 Enable the Field Filters checkbox in Products Settings and add the fields based on which you want to have the filters.